This article was last updated on August 10

 10. Remember, it’s just a car.
 If the dealership will not do the deal, just walk away.
 No harm, no foul.
 But, trust me, the big dealerships will do the deal on all but their most desirable vehicles.
 Don’t walk into a dealership expecting to get the limited edition Porsche at a discount.
 You will know the leverage you have over the dealership by the number of cars on the lot.
 If there are 50 Acura MDXs sitting on the lot, you have the power…they need to get rid of them.

-With high gas prices and a weak economy it is a buyers markets today.
+With a weak economy it is a buyers markets today.
 So make sure you do your homework and negotiate for the best deal possible, because there are real savings to be had.
 Feel free to leave a comment if you have any more useful car buying tips.